 Purchasing a second home is a great way to expand your investment portfolio and create a new income stream, whether you plan to flip the property after a few years or keep it as an ongoing rental.
 Whatever your plans, the process of buying a second home is likely to be a bit different than your experience buying your primary residence.
 Below are some things to keep in mind when deciding to buy a second home as an investment.

 Research the same as when buying your primary home

 Even if you won’t live in your new home, factors like proximity to schools, recreation and shopping can play a big role in how much rental income to expect or how much your new home will be worth if you decide to flip it later.
 Research trends in the area and look at how surrounding home values have changed over time.
 You may also consider buying a second home in an area your family would enjoy spending time in, making it a second residence or vacation home between tenants and while it grows in value.

-A second mortgage may mean a larger down payment
+Buying a second home may mean a larger down payment

 Banks view second mortgages as a higher risk and often ask for a higher percentage for a down payment, even with good credit.
 This may feel like a big hit upfront but can potentially lower your costs over time.
 Home loan options and IRS classification may also differ for homes purchased with the intent to rent out versus homes that you will live in yourself, whether full or part-time.
 Fairway Independent Mortgage Corporation can help you find the ideal mortgage for your unique goals, allowing you to make the best return on your investment.

 Decide how hands-on you’ll be as a landlord